These famous introverted leaders are living proof that introversion is a great power if used properly. What is their secret?

 5. Abraham Lincoln

 The 16th U.S president may have had all the qualities of an introvert.
-He was a great listener with an exceptional ability of understanding issues from multiple points of view.
+He was a great listener with exceptional ability to understand issues from multiple points of view.
 Lincoln was aware of his weaknesses and as such, was always looking for ways to improve himself.
 Last, but not least, he recognized the importance of relaxation and reflection.

 If you are also an introverted individual, please let us know what traits describe you best and how they support you in your career or personal life!